“Gone. Gone ‘cross the middle sea on their cobble boats.”

 “Always done sooner an’ sooner.
 Always less noting an’ figuring.”
 Nulba frowns.
 “No mind for old warnings.
 Never any good for woman to be less noting an’ figuring than the womans before her.”

-Renneyah shrugs, keeping her smile.
+Renneyah keeps her smile.
 “A sign of end days, that?
-We got them end-days, spite of all noting an’ figuring, an’ we stretched them out.
+Oh, we got them end-days, spite of all noting an’ figuring, an’ we stretched them out.
 There’s the man who always took steps one half of the last.
 He done this without end, even though there shoulda been an end.”

 That raises a snort.
 “You all comfort in the sun.”